ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-finance.md

 > [!TIP]
 > Depending on your geographical location, some pages can contain fields that are not described in the articles that are listed here because they apply to local functionality or customizations. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]

-## Viz související školení na webu [Microsoft Learn](/learn/paths/set-up-financial-management-dynamics-365-business-central/)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/paths/set-up-financial-management-dynamics-365-business-central/)

 ## Viz také